 The Patient Assistance Transport Scheme (PATS) provides some financial reimbursement to eligible country patients and approved escorts for the cost of travel and accommodation.
 For more information please ask health service staff or visit their website: pats.sa.gov.au

 Visiting hours

-Visitors are encouraged and visiting hours are 8am - 8pm 7 days a week.
-Extended visiting is negotiable with managers in most wards depending on the patients' needs.
+Visitors are encouraged and visiting hours are negotiable in most wards depending on the patients' needs.
 Please ask your visitors to follow any requests or instructions given by staff about leaving the ward.